Direct reduced iron

-Direct reduced iron (DRI), also called sponge iron, is produced from the direct reduction of iron ore (in the form of lumps, pellets, or fines) into iron by a reducing gas which contains elemental carbon (produced from natural gas or coal) or hydrogen.
+Direct reduced iron (DRI), also called sponge iron, is produced from the direct reduction of iron ore (in the form of lumps, pellets, or fines) into iron by a reducing gas which contains carbon (produced from natural gas or coal) or hydrogen.
 When hydrogen is used as the reducing gas, no carbon dioxide is produced.
 Many ores are suitable for direct reduction.

 Direct reduction refers to solid-state processes which reduce iron oxides to metallic iron at temperatures below the melting point of iron.
 Reduced iron derives its name from these processes, one example being heating iron ore in a furnace at a high temperature of 800 to 1200 C in the presence of syngas (a mixture of hydrogen and carbon monoxide) or pure hydrogen.